Pros: Local accounts in multiple countries. No monthly fees. Good rates for international transfers. Personal onboarding and customer service.

 Airwallex pricing is really straightforward: there is no monthly fee, registration cost or commitment.
 If you only receive and send money in the Eurozone, for example, there are no fees at all.

-A main motivation for businesses to register with Airwallex is to benefit from favourable currency exchange rates.
+A main motivation for businesses to register is to benefit from Airwallex’s favourable currency exchange rates.

 We use the exchange feature weekly, with the best rates given to instant conversion.

-The exact rate is only known after the fact, though.
-The live rate solution means that an indicative rate will be displayed to the client based on market data.
-Once the conversion is confirmed by the client, the actual rate will be displayed on the screen immediately after execution.
+The exact rate is only known after the transfer, though.
+The live-rate solution means an indicative rate based on market data is displayed.
+Once you confirm the conversion and the transfer is made, the actual rate is displayed on the screen immediately after.

 Apart from currency exchanges, there’s a payout fee of 0.1% for Chinese Yuan (CNY) and transfer fee for using SWIFT.

-But with local Airwallex accounts in the countries you deal with, most businesses actually avoid SWIFT altogether by transferring money between the local accounts (so only the currency fee applies), then send a payment from the local account to your recipient within that local payment network.
+But with local Airwallex accounts in the countries you deal with, most businesses actually avoid SWIFT altogether.
+This is done by transferring money between local accounts (so only a currency fee applies), then sending the payment from the local account to your recipient within that local payment network.

 Local accounts in major currencies

-The ultimate destination for your account-creating frenzy seems to be Hong Kong, where it’s possible to open accounts in no less than eleven currencies, including the ones mentioned above but also others such as SGD, CNY and NZD.
-Unsurprisingly, the currency selection provided by local banking partner DBS Bank is rather Asia-centric.
+The ultimate destination for your account-creating frenzy seems to be Hong Kong, where it’s possible to open accounts in no less than 11 currencies, including the ones mentioned above, but also others like SGD, CNY and NZD.
+Unsurprisingly, the currencies by local banking partner DBS Bank is rather Asia-centric.

 Jack Zhang

-The CEO and co-founder of Airwallex, Jack Zhang, was born in Qingdao, China.
-As a teenager, he moved to Australia where he studied in high school and the University of Melbourne, then worked in financial services.
+Airwallex CEO and co-founder Jack Zhang was born in Qingdao, China.
+As a teenager, he moved to Australia where he went to high school and studied at the University of Melbourne, then worked in financial services.

 The idea for Airwallex came from co-founder Max Li who was running a retail business and importing a lot from Shenzhen to Australia.
-The high fees related to international payments and currency exchange led them to think there has to be a better way.
+The high fees for international payments and currency exchange led them to think there has to be a better way.

 So instead of being kept in a bank vault in the country where they were collected, all the US dollars pouring in through your global accounts around the world end up in your digital Airwallex USD Wallet.
-From there, you can easily transfer them further or exchange them to other currencies – at the very low rates mentioned earlier.
+From there, you can easily transfer them or exchange them to other currencies, at very low rates.

 Country | Currency | Account receiving capabilities |